-Northwest Technical College informs students of the established complaints, appeals, or grievance procedures through the Campus Handbook.
-The College has an established time frame for each step of a procedure published in the Campus Handbook.
-These procedures shall not substitute for other procedures specific in MnSCU procedures or negotiated agreements.
+Northwest Technical College informs students of the established complaints, appeals, or grievance procedures through Policy 3320-1-01.
+The College has an established time frame for each step of a procedure published in Policy 3320-2-01.
+These procedures shall not substitute for other procedures specific in Minnesota State procedures or negotiated agreements.
 These procedures shall also protect data privacy rights.

-Appeals and grievances must be submitted in writing on the Appeals and Grievance Form which states appeals and grievance process and timelines.
+Appeals and grievances must be submitted in writing to the NTC Vice President of Academic Affairs.
 Appeals involving financial obligations with the college must be filed by the end of the semester following the semester in which the financial obligation was incurred.
-Grade appeals are governed by a separate but related policy: 3320-1-02.
+Grade appeals are governed by a separate but related Policy 3320-1-02.
 Financial Aid appeals are reviewed by the Financial Aid Appeal Committee.
 Academic and non-academic appeals and grievances submitted by students are reviewed by the Appeals and Grievances Committee.
 The committee reports the findings directly to the student(s) who submitted the appeal.

-If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Dean for review of due process.
-Students not satisfied with a transfer appeal decision at the college level may submit a request to the MnSCU Senior Vice Chancellor of Academic and Student Affairs for a system level appeal of the college's transfer appeal decision.
-(See MnSCU Board Policy 3.21.1- http://www.mnscu.edu/board/procedure/321p1.html)
+If the student believes the decision has procedural errors that provide a basis for appeal of the decision, such appeals must be submitted to the Vice President of Academic Affairs for review of due process.
+Students not satisfied with a transfer appeal decision at the college level may submit a request to the Minnesota State Senior Vice Chancellor of Academic and Student Affairs for a system level appeal of the college's transfer appeal decision.
+See Minnesota State Board Policy 3.21.1.

-If the appeal or grievance involves the actions of NTC's Dean, a student may further appeal the decision through the NTC President.
-If the appeal or grievance involves MnSCU policy or the actions of the NTC President, a student may further appeal the decision through the MnSCU Chancellor to the MnSCU Board of Trustees.
-The decision of the MnSCU Board is final and binding.
+If the appeal or grievance involves the actions of NTC's Vice President of Academic Affairs, a student may further appeal the decision through the NTC President.
+If the appeal or grievance involves Minnesota State policy or the actions of the NTC President, a student may further appeal the decision through the Minnesota State Chancellor to the Minnesota State Board of Trustees.
+The decision of the Minnesota State Board is final and binding.

-Appeals and grievances of federal, state, and MnSCU policies and procedures will be directed to the Dean for referral to the appropriate federal or state agency.
+Appeals and grievances of federal, state, and Minnesota State policies and procedures will be directed to the Vice President of Academic Affairs for referral to the appropriate federal or state agency.